 Don't Give Up on Leads One of the biggest mistakes an agent can make is to assume a “no” now means a “no” forever.
 Your auto, home, or life insurance lead may simply be having a bad day, or they may be waiting to talk to someone else and they will then discover that you had the better offer.
 Insurance leads are generated when consumers go shopping for quotes, and so often they want to compare offers.
 But that can mean more than just the price of the policy, so always leave a good impression.
 The simplest, most innocent way to follow up on someone who does not want your product at that moment is to send them a polite email a few days later.
 Follow-up on your offer, and let them know you are more than happy to chat with them any time they have questions.
 Most importantly, do not discard their information.
 Make a note of when their policy could be up for renewal and try again around that time just as a friendly gesture.
 CRM's, calendars, and free tools like Boomerang for Gmail can be useful for scheduling follow-up reminders.
 If you left an impression, you could have given them a reason to consider you over others at this point.

 Tactics like these are not guarantees, but they have been proven in the past to work for many people in many diverse situations.
-Once you become more comfortable nurturing leads, you can develop your own process that works best for your approach and your client market (check out Adam's post about lead nurturing for some good tips).
+Once you become more comfortable nurturing leads, you can develop your own process that works best for your approach and your client market (check out this post about lead nurturing for some good tips).
 One thing that can be stated without a doubt is that cold calling should be done away with entirely.
 Inbound leads who you know are in the market for insurance and who you know have certain needs have much higher conversion rates and are without a doubt easier to close.
 What better customer to sell to than one who's already expressed interest in buying?
 Let tools like QuoteWizard help pave a path to less frustration and more profitable interactions.